MCannon33/book-search-engine/README.md

 # Book Search Engine

 **Use your email address to create an account.
 Login and search for books.
-Add those books to your profile so that you can come back and take a look at them later**
+Add those books to your profile so that you can come back and take a look at them later.**
 _MERN Challenge_

 ![Book Search Cover](client/public/booksearch.png)